bertsky/ocrd_detectron2/README.md

   > boxes), post-process the predictions:

   > - panoptic segmentation: take the provided segment label map, and
-  >   apply the segment to class label map
+  >   apply the segment to class label map,
   > - instance segmentation: find an optimal non-overlapping set (flat
-  >   map) of instances via non-maximum suppression; then extend / shrink
+  >   map) of instances via non-maximum suppression,
+  > - both: avoid overlapping pre-existing top-level regions (incremental
+  >   segmentation).

-  >   the surviving masks to fully include / exclude connected components
+  > Then extend / shrink the surviving masks to fully include / exclude
-  >   in the foreground that are on the boundary
+  > connected components in the foreground that are on the boundary.

   > Finally, find the convex hull polygon for each region, and map its
   > class id to a new PAGE region type (and subtype).

+  > (Does not annotate `ReadingOrder` or `TextLine`s or `@orientation`.)

   > Produce a new output file by serialising the resulting hierarchy.